dilipagheda/data-table-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Goal of the application
+- The application should simply present a table of data from a simple data source
+- The application should save the state of the table using Redux
+- The application should allow the user a cell within the table
+- The application should persist the changed state to Redux

 # How to run this project locally

 1. Checkout this project to your local machine